 As a family with two young children, this situation has been a lot to take on.
 We take the view that what we have done is worthwhile, and if successful will benefit other doctors and patients; but it has come at a huge cost to us as a family.
 Raising concerns in the NHS and whistle-blowing litigation is not for the faint hearted.

 Many have helped us for minimal payment or no fee at all, in particular Tim Johnson/Law, Barrister Chris Milsom, Public Concern at Work, Patients First and Crowd Justice.
-However, as the litigation progresses the current arrangements will become unsustainable.

 We thank you for visiting our page.